Oil dragged into U.S.-China trade war, prices slump

-NEW YORK, Aug 23 (Reuters) - China threatened to impose tariffs on U.S. crude oil for the first time in the escalating bilateral trade war, sending prices to two-week lows on Friday as that compounded worries about a slowdown in global oil demand.
+NEW YORK (Reuters) - China on Friday threatened to impose tariffs on U.S. crude oil imports for the first time, sending prices down nearly 4% to two-week lows as the escalating bilateral trade war fed worries over a slowdown in global oil demand.

 China said crude would be among the U.S. products hit by tariffs of 5% as of Sept.
-1. U.S. President Donald Trump said he would offer a response later on Friday.
+1. U.S. President Donald Trump responded with a series of tweets ordering U.S. companies to look at ways to close their operations in China.

-A trade spat between the world’s two largest economies has dragged on for over a year and roiled financial markets.
+The trade war between the world’s two largest economies has dragged on for over a year and roiled financial markets.
 Though Chinese and U.S. trade negotiators held discussions as recently as this week, neither side appears ready to make a significant compromise and there have been no signs of a near-term truce.

 A shale boom has helped the United States become the world’s largest oil producer, ahead of Saudi Arabia and Russia, and exports have surged to a record above 3 million barrels per day (bpd) after a ban was lifted in late 2015.